-- Check your battery – Is the charge is strong and are your terminals clean?
+- Check your battery – Is the charge strong and are your terminals clean?

-- Check your breaks – Are your brake pads worn or need replacing?
+- Check your brakes – Are your brake pads worn or need replacing?

 - Check your tires – Do you see any bulges or tears in the side wall?
 Do you have a good amount of tread left?
 Are all tires properly inflated to the specified tire pressure figures (printed on the placard on the driver’s door jam)?

 - Check oil – Does your car need an oil change?